swissfintechinnovations/ca-mortgage/wiki.md

 ## Example
-In this section we provide a schematic example that contains a full and well defined API according to this style and documentation guide.
+In this section, we provide a schematic example that contains a full and well-defined API according to this style and documentation guide.
 ```
 openapi: "3.0.0"
 info: